wp-plugins/page-scroll-to-id/readme.txt

 2. Page scoll to id settings help

 == Changelog ==

+= 1.5.6 =
+* Changed the way 'Force single highlight' option works.
+When enabled, it now highlights the first highlighted element instead of last.
+* Extended highlight and target classes with additional ones in order to differentiate the first and last elements.
+You can now use `.mPS2id-highlight-first`, `.mPS2id-highlight-last`, `.mPS2id-target-first` and `.mPS2id-target-last` in order to target the first and last highlighted links and targets in your CSS.
+* Added 'Keep highlight until next' option.
+When enabled, the plugin will keep the current link/target highlighted until the next one comes into view (one element always stays highlighted).
+* Added 'Disable plugin below screen-size' option.
+Set the screen-size (in pixels), below which the plugin will be disabled.

 = 1.5.5 =
 * Fixed contextual help links in plugin settings page.